berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section03 Using Let to Create Local Variables.md

     -> (let ((x 1) (y 2) (z 3)) (+ x y x z))
     7

 When will this ever be useful?
 Two words: local variables.
-Rarely will we ever use a let statement for simply calling a lambda function.
+Rarely will we use a `let` statement to simply call a lambda function.
 Instead, we use it create local variables inside of a function.

 ## An Example: Polynomials

-We apologize in advance for the math lesson.
-Let's say we want to use Racket to compute the following polynomial with any given x and y:
+Let's say we want to use Racket to compute the following polynomial with any given *x* and *y*:

 [mathjax]f(x,y) = x(1+xy)^2 + y (1-y) + (1+xy)(1-y)[/mathjax]